Shear-driven mixing of segregated granular materials: Abstract

 \section{Abstract}

-As granular materials flow and settle, interactions among particles of different sizes or properties drive mixing and segregation, producing rich dynamics that reshape systems ranging from industrial hoppers to planetary surfaces.
-A hallmark of such polydisperse flows is shear-driven size segregation, whereby particles rearrange so that larger grains migrate above smaller ones.
-Despite substantial progress in modelling granular flow and segregation, key questions concerning the underlying mechanisms remain unresolved.
-In particular, the physics of granular mixing -- the natural counterpart of segregation -- has received far less attention.
-Here, we investigate the dynamics of initially segregated granular materials driven out of equilibrium by external shear.
-We ask: what controls the extent and rate of segregation and mixing in a sheared granular flow?
-Answering this question is essential for understanding how external forcing disrupts stable and unstable particle configurations and for optimising processes that require controlled mixing.
-Using theoretical analysis and numerical experiments, we develop and validate a scaling framework that quantifies the mixing dynamics.
-Our results provide new insight into the physics of granular flows and lay the foundation for improved prediction and design in both natural and industrial settings.
+As granular materials flow and settle, interactions among particles of different sizes or properties drive mixing and segregation, producing dynamics that shape systems ranging from silos to asteroids.
+A hallmark of polydisperse granular flows is shear-driven size segregation, in which larger grains tend to rise above smaller ones through particle-scale rearrangements.
+Despite substantial progress in modeling granular flow and segregation, the complementary process of granular mixing remains less well understood.
+Here, we investigate the evolution of initially segregated dense granular materials driven out of equilibrium by imposed shear.
+We ask: what controls the extent and rate of mixing and restratification in a sheared bidisperse granular flow?
+Addressing this question is essential for understanding how external forcing disrupts or reinforces particle-size organization, and for optimizing processes that require controlled mixing.
+Using theoretical analysis and numerical simulations, we develop a framework that quantifies the degree of mixing and segregation dynamics of dense bidisperse granular flows.
+Our results identify the controlling roles of particle-size ratio and the Péclet number, clarify the conditions under which segregated states persist or are transiently homogenized, and provide a basis for improved prediction and control of granular mixtures in natural and industrial settings.